-The idea of growing potatoes this way has become so popular that people won’t look at you funny when you say that you grow potatoes in a bag.
+The idea of growing potatoes this way has become so popular that people won’t look at you funny anymore when you say that you grow potatoes in a bag.

-You’ll need the seed potatoes of your choice, the grow bags and the sterilised good quality potting soil.
+You’ll need the seed potatoes of your choice, the grow bags and the sterilized good quality potting soil.
 Start early in the spring and purchase a few varieties of certified seed potatoes below and get them started on their way to sprouting and producing a beautiful harvest.